-You can also drag and drop Rules into different order (you will have to first unlink Rules if grouped).
-Simply hover over the left hand side of the rule, click and move into the desired order.
+You can also drag and drop Rules into a different order (you will have to first unlink Rules if grouped).
+Simply hover over the left-hand side of the rule, click and move into the desired order.
 Make sure to re-check your Rules for accuracy.

 Enabled Feature: Add Regular Expression as Condition